 Remove your foot from the gas and decelerate to a complete stop without pressing the brake pedal.

 Just because the check engine light (also called CEL/MIL) is not on doesn’t necessarily mean there aren’t any issues.
 It could be that the light was recently reset or the trouble codes are pending.
-Pending trouble codes mean that the vehicle has detected something wrong, but it needs to monitor that system a little longer before it triggers the check engine light.
+Pending trouble codes means the vehicle has detected something wrong, but it needs to monitor that system a little longer before it triggers the check engine light.